gmonchain/Staking-and-Distribute-contract/README.md

 # Staking and Distribution Contracts

 This repository contains two core Solidity smart contracts: `Rebase.sol` (Staking Contract) and `Splitter.sol` (Distribution Contract), along with a helper contract `StakeTracker.sol`.
-These contracts work together to enable users to stake various ERC20 tokens (and ETH) and receive rewards distributed by authorized entities.
+These contracts work together to enable users to stake various ERC20 tokens (and ETH) and receive rewards distributed by authorized entities..

 ## Mechanism Explanation